Cadaqués: what to see, things to do

 Luxury Villa Cadaqués Cap de Creus

-Perched on a promontory of the Cap de Creus, this villa is charming with its interior design that combines 1950s Californian style with cubist lines and Mediterranean Catalan influences.
-Built by a famous American architect in 1962, it became a source of inspiration for an entire generation in Spain.
-It can accommodate up to 22 people in its 10 rooms, all sheltered by a pine forest.
-The lucky tenants can reach the sea within a 3-minute walk or dive into the infinity pool.
-In addition to various water activities like boating, kayaking, diving, and paddleboarding, the Cap de Creus Natural Park can be explored on foot or by bike.
+Perched on a promontory of the Cap de Creus, this villa exudes charm with its unique blend of 1950s Californian aesthetics, cubist architecture, and Mediterranean Catalan influences.
+Built by a renowned American architect in 1962, it became a source of inspiration for an entire generation in Spain.
+It can accommodate up to 22 guests in its 10 bedrooms, all sheltered by a pine forest.
+Just a three-minute walk from the sea, guests can enjoy direct access to the crystalline waters or unwind in the stunning infinity pool.
+For adventure seekers, a range of water activities, including boating, kayaking, diving, and paddleboarding, awaits.
+Beyond the shoreline, the rugged beauty of Cap de Creus Natural Park invites exploration either on foot or by bike.

 Luxury Villa Cadaqués Port Lligat

-Set within a vast garden planted with olive trees, close to the Dali House-Museum, this contemporary villa accommodates up to 16 people in its 8 bedrooms, each with a private bathroom.
-Spacious living areas bring families or colleagues together, who can then unwind in the infinity pool, jacuzzi, spa, or home theater lounge.
+Set within a sprawling garden adorned with olive trees, close to the Dali House-Museum, this contemporary villa accommodates up to 16 guests in its 8 bedrooms, each with a private bathroom.
+Expansive living spaces provide the perfect setting for families, friends, or colleagues to gather, while a range of luxurious amenities ensures ultimate relaxation.
+Guests can take a refreshing dip in the infinity pool, unwind in the jacuzzi and spa or enjoy a cinematic experience in the home theater lounge.
+Combining tranquility with modern indulgence, this villa is an ideal escape in the heart of the Costa Brava.

 Luxury Villa Cadaqués Guillola